 Hilary Weston Writers' Trust Prize for Nonfiction Gala

-The 2013 Hilary Weston Writers' Trust Prize for Nonfiction was awarded in Toronto’s Art Gallery of Ontario at a salon-style gathering of more than 200 members of the literary, philanthropic, and visual arts communities.
-Graeme Smith, author of The Dogs Are Eating Them Now: Our War in Afghanistan, won the $60,000 prize for his thought-provoking account of his time as a journalist covering the violent conflict.
+The 2015 Hilary Weston Writers' Trust Prize for Nonfiction was awarded at Toronto’s Art Gallery of Ontario on October 6 at a gathering of members of the literary, philanthropic, and visual arts communities.
 The prize is the richest annual literary award for a book of nonfiction published in Canada.

 About the Prize

 The prize is awarded for literary excellence in the category of nonfiction, which includes, among other forms, personal or journalistic essays, history, biography, memoirs, commentary, and criticism, both social and political.
 Finalist works will, in the opinion of the jury, demonstrate a distinctive voice, as well as a persuasive and compelling command of tone, narrative, style, and technique.
 This award succeeds the Writers’ Trust Nonfiction Prize, which was established in 1997.

 To commemorate receiving the prize, the eventual winner will receive a unique sculpture created by award-winning goldsmith, crystal artist, and designer Mark Raynes Roberts.
 Roberts’ design for the Hilary Weston Writers’ Trust Prize for Nonfiction captures the journey of the writer’s quest for knowledge and aspiration for truth.
 The sculpture is made up of three crystal books, two lying flat on a slight angle, creating the steps of truth and knowledge.
 The third and standing book represents the inspirational success of endeavour.
 Read more about Roberts' work at markraynesroberts.com.